Technopy311/Desktop-Cleaner/README.md

 # This is an Desktop Cleaner script

-Copyright, this projecr is owned by @Technopy, it can be modified, but always giving credit to it's owner
+Copyright, this project is owned by @Technopy, it can be modified, but always giving credit to it's owner

 [GitHub Profile: (https://github.com/Technopy311)]